kprecise/music-artist-template/README.md

-# Front End Starter Pack (React, Webpack 4, Reactstrap, SASS, Slick and Autoprefixer)
+# Front End Starter Site (React, Webpack, Reactstrap, SASS and Cypress)
 This is a customised front end boilerplate using Webpack 4

 ## Webpack (Compiled CSS with Autoprefixer)